Event Taps Testbench

 PFiddlesoft, PFiddle Software, pfiddle, pfiddles, the PFiddlesoft logo, Applidude, Waccy Accy, and Pointer Noodge are trademarks of PreForm Assistive Technologies, LLC.

-This version of Event Taps Testbench runs on Mac OS X 10.6 Snow Leopard or newer.
+This version of Event Taps Testbench runs on Mac OS X 10.7 Lion or newer.
 See the Requirements section below for details.

-Users of Mac OS X 10.5 Leopard or 10.4 Tiger: Event Taps Testbench 1.3.2 does not run under versions of Mac OS X older than Mac OS X 10.6 Snow Leopard.
+Users of Mac OS X 10.6 Snow Leopard or older: Event Taps Testbench 1.3.3 does not run under versions of Mac OS X older than Mac OS X 10.7 Lion.
+If you need to run Event Taps Testbench under OS X 10.6 Snow Leopard, download Event Taps Testbench 1.3.2., release in June 2012.
 If you need to run Event Taps Testbench under Mac OS X 10.5 Leopard, download Event Taps Testbench 1.2.0, released in May 2010.
 If you need to run Event Taps Testbench under Mac OS X 10.4 Tiger, download Event Taps Testbench 1.0.0, released in June 2007.
-They have fewer features than version 1.3.1, but they are still useful.
+They have fewer features than version 1.3.3, but they are still useful.
 Note that version 1.0.0 does not separately install the PFEventTaps framework, and it does not support tablet events.

-Event Taps Testbench requires Mac OS X 10.6 Snow Leopard or newer.
-At this writing, version 1.3.2 has been tested successfully through OS X 10.8.5 Mountain Lion.
+Event Taps Testbench requires Mac OS X 10.7 Lion or newer.
+At this writing, version 1.3.3 has been tested successfully through OS X 10.9.2 Mavericks.

 Apple's Quartz event taps technology was introduced in Tiger as a standard feature of Mac OS X.